Burning Man: Radical inclusion

 "Anyone may be a part of Burning Man.
 We welcome and respect the stranger.
 No prerequisites exist for participation in our community."
 This was written with a broad stroke for general organizing, meaning anyone is welcome to the Burning Man culture.
-Prerequisites for the Burning Man event are: participants are expected to provide for their own basic needs, follow the guidelines stated in the annually updated event "survival guide", and purchase a $475 ticket to get in.
+Prerequisites for the Burning Man event are: participants are expected to provide for their own basic needs, follow the guidelines in the annually updated event "survival guide", and purchase a $475 ticket to get in.

 Gifting

 "Burning Man is devoted to acts of gift-giving.
 The value of a gift is unconditional.
 Gifting does not contemplate a return or an exchange for something of equal value."

-Instead of cash, participants at the Burning Man event in the Black Rock Desert are encouraged to rely on a gift economy, a sort of potlatch.
-In the earliest days of the event, an underground barter economy also existed, in which burners exchanged "favours" with each other.
-While this was originally supported by the Burning Man organization, this is now largely discouraged.
-Instead, burners are encouraged to give gifts to one another unconditionally.
+Instead of cash, burners are encouraged to rely on a gift economy, a sort of potlatch.
+In the earliest days of the event, an underground barter economy also existed, in which burners exchanged "favors" with each other.
+While this was originally supported by the Burning Man organization, it is now largely discouraged.
+Instead, burners are encouraged to give one another gifts unconditionally.
+Despite the efforts of the Burning Man organization, bartering still continues to be very common across certain camps.

 Decommodification

 "To preserve the spirit of gifting, our community seeks to create social environments that are unmediated by commercial sponsorships, transactions, or advertising.
 We stand ready to protect our culture from such exploitation.
 We resist the substitution of consumption for participatory experience."

-No cash transactions are permitted between attendees of the Burning Man event in the Black Rock Desert.
+No cash transactions are permitted between burners.
 Cash can be used for a select few charity, fuel, and sanitation vendors as follows: